 The Day That Never Happened

-Have you ever had a memory, but you aren't sure if you dreamed it or read it or saw it in a movie?
+Have you ever had a memory, but you aren't sure whether you dreamed it or read it or saw it in a movie?
 Have you ever had a day that changed life as you knew it, but no one ever spoke about it again?

 For me, that day started early on a Sunday morning in June 2005.
 I had just turned 12.